Intimacy

 Tips for Communicating

 Make it clear that "it's not because I'm dissatisfied with you."
 "It's to understand my own body."
 "It's for stress relief."
 "It's to make our sex even better."
 Framing it in a positive context can ease your partner's anxiety.
 If your partner reacts negatively to masturbation, it is important to empathize with the underlying insecurity ("Am I not enough for you?").
+Don't dismiss their reaction; first acknowledge it, then share your perspective.
 (Books on couple communication are also a good reference)

 Balance to Watch For